Rey Cross: Purpose

-Saint Margaret of Scotland (11th century)

-Original site of the cross

-The exact location of the original site of the cross is not known.
-It has been re-sited at least twice, most recently during road widening (1990-1992), and previously in 1887.

 Recent history

-In the late 1980s the widening of the A66 road was planned through Stainmore.
+In the late 1980s the widening of route A66 was planned through Stainmore.
 In 1990 the cross was lifted from its then position to the south of the road within the Rey Cross Roman Marching Camp and an excavation of the ground underneath was performed.
 No bones were found at the site, although it remains possible that Eric's burial might be elsewhere on the Stainmore moors.
 During the road widening works the cross was moved to the Bowes Museum for safekeeping.
-After completion of the road works in 1992 the monument was re-sited to its current position which is easily accessible from a layby in the road.Vyner, Blaise, et al. Stainmore: The Archaeology of a North Pennine Pass, p.
-118. Hartlepool: Tees Archaeology & English Heritage, 2001.
+After completion of the road works in 1992 the monument was re-sited to its current position which is easily accessible from a layby in the road.